 How to Enable Network Discovery via Group Policy?

-Let’s configure and enable network discovery via group policy on Windows server 2016.
+Let’s configure and enable network discovery via group policy on Windows Server 2016 to Windows Server 2022.
 This method works the same on all other Windows servers.
-In my testing lab, the server is Windows server 2016 and client machines are Windows 10.
+In my testing lab, the server is Windows Server 2016 and the client machines are Windows 10.

 4. Right-click the created Network Discovery GPO and click Edit.
 Now you are going to edit this group policy template to enable network discovery via group policy.